Supporting Cast

 Eye color: blue

-Carter and Sheira Hall were so lucky, after so many centuries, to have a son, as they did when they gave birth to Hector, who first began a superhero career of his own under the guise of Silver Scarab, and was a member of Infinity Inc during the 1980's, then became the third Sandman towards the end of the series' run, and then, when the new JSA came around, he became the fourth incarnation of Dr. Fate.
+Carter and Sheira Hall were so lucky, after so many centuries, to have a son, as they did when they gave birth to Hector, who first began a superhero career of his own under the guise of Silver Scarab, and was a member of Infinity Inc during the 1980's, then became the third Sandman in the latter half of the series' run (he also appeared in the Sandman series written by Neil Gaiman), and then, when the new JSA came around, he was reincarnated and became the fourth incarnation of Dr. Fate.

 Born in Cairo, Egypt, when his parents were on an archaeological expidition, little did he or they know that Hath-Set, their archnemesis, had placed a curse upon the Hawks in their Egyptian incarnations, that culminated with the birth of their offspring.
 As a result, poor Hector was born without a soul, and was fated to become a vessel for the real Silver Scarab, Hath-Set's agent of vengeance!